 Where can employers and employees access local and national advice?

-Further information can be found on the following websites (in Slovak):
+Further useful information can be found on the following official websites (mostly in Slovak):